wrdn-git/eveonnix/README.md

 I play EVE Online...
 My charater is Wrdn and it is the primary use of my gaming machine.

+Shameless Plug - [Use my recruitment link for 1M free skill points. ](https://www.eveonline.com/signup?invc=8521fd83-b94a-4433-9d34-76812f48b82d) Old and new players if you haven't used someoneelses!

 I also play other games, but with what I spend per month on EVE it always feels dirty playing other games.

 ## Great Communities